openrewrite/rewrite-maven-plugin/README.md

 ### Using this plugin against itself

-The `pom.xml` has the a `profile` for using the `rewrite-maven-plugin` applied to itself (it's a helpful plugin, why not use it to help develop itself?).
-This needs to be in it's own profile to prevent errors during deployment.
+The `pom.xml` file contains a `bootstrap` profile to use the `rewrite-maven-plugin` against itself (it's a helpful plugin, why not use it to help develop itself?).

 ```sh
 ./mvnw -Pbootstrap rewrite:dryRun